Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Numerical results

 \section{Numerical results}

 This section is devoted to empirically investigating the performance of the SDPs in Section~\ref{sec:method}.
+All experiments\footnote{The code is available in \url{https://github.com/frankfyf/joint_cluster_sync_SDP}.} are performed in MATLAB on a machine with 60 Intel Xeon CPU cores, running at 2.3GHz with 512GB RAM in total, and only one core is used for each experiment.
+We use MOSEK~\cite{aps2019mosek} in MATLAB as the SDP solver.
+For solving an SDP with $n = 100$ and $n = 150$, it takes 5 mins and 30 mins in average respectively.

 In Sections~\ref{sec:exp_2D_equal}--\ref{sec:exp_2D_unknown}, we focus on experiments with two clusters and 2D rotations ($d = 2$).
 In Section~\ref{sec:exp_general}, we include results for more general settings, e.g., 3D rotations and the number of clusters is larger than two.
 We generate the observation matrix $\bm{A}$ based on the model introduced in Section~\ref{sec:model}.
 Then we evaluate the SDP solution by measuring the following error metric:

 When cluster sizes are unknown and the SDP in \eqref{eq:SDP_unknown} is adopted, the ground truth $\bm{M}^*$ in \eqref{eq:relative_error} should be replaced by the normalized $\bar{\bm{M}}^*$ defined in \eqref{eq:ground_truth_def_normalize}.
 For the case of two clusters, we evaluate the phase transition of the condition $\widetilde{\bm{\Lambda}} \succ 0$ according to our guess of dual variables (e.g. in Lemmas~\ref{lemma:guess_dual} and \ref{lemma:guess_dual_unequal_new}) via the following metric: